New findings reveal that the Polish war officer who aided the American Revolution may have been intersex.

 The world's largest, deepest freshwater lake is home to hundreds of species that don't live anywhere else on Earth.
 But it's threatened by climate change.

 Black America talks back to "The Good Gray Poet" at 200.

 The famous Paris cathedral was built over many centuries, reflecting the growth and evolution of Paris itself.

 If you're concerned about the internet's effects on the world and on yourself, unplugging might not be the answer.

 506 years ago, Spanish explorer Juan Ponce de León landed in what he christened "Florida."
 Historians still wonder where the name came from.

-Well-researched stories from The New Yorker, Pens and Needles, and other great publications that bridge the gap between news and scholarship.
+Well-researched stories from The Cut, Hakai Magazine, and other great publications that bridge the gap between news and scholarship.